sathish96521/Education-management-system/README.md

 ## What's Next (Backend Integration)

 This frontend is ready to be connected to a real backend.
 To do so:
-1. Replace mock data imports in `src/data/mockData.ts` with API service calls in `src/services/`.
+1. Replace the simulated API functions in `src/services/api.ts` with real `fetch`/`axios` calls.
-2. Replace the `mockLogin` thunk in `src/store/authSlice.ts` with a real authentication API call.
+2. Replace the `loginAsync` thunk in `src/store/authSlice.ts` with a real authentication API call.
-3. Add async thunks for each module's CRUD operations.
+3. Update per-module services (`studentService.ts`, etc.) to call your backend endpoints.
 4. Wire up Supabase or your preferred backend for data persistence.
+5. Move JWT storage from `localStorage` to `httpOnly` cookies for production security.

 ---